 Online car auctions, including dealer auctions, are great locations to score excellent deals on discount cars.
 If you’re planning to buy at a dealer auction, you’ll need to first meet your state’s requirements for a dealer license—a process that can take some time.
 Otherwise, you’ll have to meet the specific criteria outlined by the online auction site you’ve chosen.
 Manheim dealer auctions are a perennial favorite, but you can find used car dealer auctions across the country.

-Before you take the plunge and make a purchase, here are 10 questions you need to ask yourself about a car for sale at a dealer auction.
+Before you take the plunge and make a purchase, here are 10 questions you need to ask car dealer or even yourself about a car for sale at a dealer auction.

 What’s the Status of the Title?